Law Offices of Jeff Smith

 Election Law links

 A Career-Long Interest in Voting Rights.
 Jeff Smith's first work in law school was as an intern on an anti-corruption investigation.
-Before his senior year of law school, he gave up attractive opportunities for corporate work to instead spend a sweltering summer with the federal Legal Services agency in Texas, working on constitutional and Civil Rights Act litigation to protect minority voters from discriminatory gerrymandering.
+As a law student, he worked with the federal Legal Services agency in Texas on constitutional and Civil Rights Act litigation to protect minority voters from discriminatory gerrymandering.
 He wrote his senior thesis on voting rights while taking multiple courses and independent study in constitutional law and serving on the board of the Harvard Civil Rights-Civil Liberties Law Review.

 Political Advisor and Activist.
 Back in Chicago, Jeff put his knowledge and ideals to practical application, volunteering and contributing advisory roles to dozens of political campaigns over the next two decades.
 Jeff served on the board of the Independent Voters of Illinois - Independent Precinct Organization for many years.
 Other notable participation included serving as